 Good to know: It is illegal for you to enter the park without a licensed guide.
 Cusco is the perfect place to find a tour operator to get you inside Parque Nacional Manu.
 It would also be wise to remember travelers often end up getting delayed by a day or two in returning from the park.
 Make sure that you don’t book your return tickets for the next day.
 Take a look at some of the best tour operators in Peru, some of whom are based in Cusco.

-Steeped in culture, history and natural beauty, the Sacred Valley is a must-see on any visit to Peru.
-Once considered to be the center of the Inca Empire, you can expect to see many ancient ruins in the valley, including Ollantaytambo, Pisac and Chinchero.
-As you explore these vestiges of the past and the colonial villages of the area, you will be awestruck by its stunning natural beauty consisting of mountains, valleys and salt pans.
+Steeped in culture, history, and natural beauty, the Sacred Valley tour is a must on any visit to Peru.
+Once considered to be the center of the Inca Empire, you can expect to see many ancient ruins in the valley, including Ollantaytambo, Pisac, and Chinchero.
+As you explore these vestiges of the past and the colonial villages of the area, you will be awestruck by its stunning natural beauty consisting of mountains, valleys, and salt pans.

 Feeling adventurous?
 Whitewater rafting, mountain biking, paragliding, and ziplining are popular activities in the area.
 Plus, you even have the chance to try the ancient practice of weaving that has been passed down through the generations in the village of Chincheros.